lmbaldi/bmi_calculator/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-This sample project is based on an example from the YouTube channel Doctor Code (BMI Calculator using Flutter - https://www.youtube.com/watch?v=txmYhAvTWV0
+The first branch(master) use a sample project is based on an example from the YouTube channel Doctor Code (BMI Calculator using Flutter - https://www.youtube.com/watch?v=txmYhAvTWV0
-) for study purposes
+) for study purposes.
+The second branch(refactoring) the project was divided into new folders for division of responsabilities, so that the code can be better reused, avoiding complications, facilitating the creation and execution of tests if necessary.